New York bedding company Buffy has used natural dye made from a mix of plants, spices and fruits to colour its eucalyptus fabric sheets.

 The collection includes a duvet cover, fitted sheet, top sheet and pillowcases, available in two tones of grey made from a mix of pomegranate, eucalyptus, and tea.
 Another colour option is a blush tone created from turmeric, gardenia and walnut.

-Buffy worked with natural dye experts Maria Elena Pombo of Fragmentario and Kathy Hattori, founder of Botanical Colors in Seattle, to create the different dyes for its plant-based sheets, which are made from eucalyptus fibres.
+Buffy worked with natural dye experts Maria Elena Pombo, founder of Fragmentario, and Kathy Hattori of Botanical Colors to create the different dyes for its plant-based sheets, which are made from eucalyptus fibres.

 The brand sought to find a way to dye the fabrics that would be more sustainable and environmentally friendly than typical methods.
 These use a large amount of energy, water and chemicals, and release toxic run-off water into the environment.